Patterson Consulting, home

 Measurement infrastructure is not a project.
 It’s a capability.

-Most companies treat tracking and analytics as a one-time setup.
-Then the data drifts, the tracking breaks, and nobody notices until a budget decision goes wrong.
+When companies treat tracking and analytics as a one-time setup, the data drifts, the tracking breaks, and nobody notices until a budget decision goes wrong.
 I build systems that monitor themselves, document themselves, and get smarter over time.

 AI should be infrastructure, not an afterthought.